Blogs > Lifestyle > Best & Worst Head Shapes for Bald Guys

 bald man with square head shape

-A square head resembles a box, emphasizing a strong, defined jawline and cheekbone.
-With a bald head, this can look more masculine and striking.
+A square head emphasizes a strong, defined jawline and prominent cheekbones.
+With a bald head, this reads as masculine and striking.

 Round: Third Place